Dominik-Schoen/TrackItPipe/README.md

 Create a new folder `build`.

-Then, go to the `build` folder and execute `cmake ..`.
+Then, go to the `build` folder and execute `cmake ..` (or `cmake -G "Unix Makefiles" ..` if you are on windows).
 CMake will download all required dependencies automatically.

 When CMake is done, run `make`.
 For better performance, run `make -jX` and replace X by the thread count of your machine minus 1.